How to Find a Teaching Job

-Nowadays the best way to find a suitable job is to search for it on the Internet.
+Nowadays, the best way to find a teaching job is to search for it on the Internet.
 Many companies place their job offers on certain websites with detailed job descriptions, so you can get the full information on a vacancy you’re interested in.

-You can either search the popular websites for career seekers, like CareerBuilder and Indeed.com, but you can also send your resume to a place you’re interested to work for.
+You can search the popular websites for career seekers, like CareerBuilder and Indeed.com.
+You can also send your resume to a place you’re interested to work for.
 They might not have an opening for you right now, but if they have your resume and know that you’re interested in working for them, they might give you a shot!

 You definitely shouldn’t agree on something right away.
 Serious employers have their potential employees coming two or three times before they consider employing them.
 If you are offered a job on the spot, ask for a day or two to consider it.

-A job interview is a great opportunity for you to see the setting you might work in, your future colleagues and the attitude and corporate culture in general.
+A job interview is a great opportunity for you to see the setting you might work in, your future colleagues, and the culture in general.
 Applying for a job as a teacher, you should ask the interviewer some specific questions, like methodology and school culture.
 Don’t be afraid to ask all kinds of questions; you might be spending most of your time in that very environment soon, so it’s OK to be concerned and ask questions.